gilesp1729/LoftyCAD/README.md

 - Sketch-up-like (draw a 2D-2.5D face followed by extrusion)
 - Volume-face-edge-point hierarchy with controlled locking
 - Allows rect edges, polygons, circles, arcs, Beziers and the extruded right prisms from them
-- Allows curved surfaces (cylinders, barrel arcs, and Bezier surfaces
+- Allows curved surfaces (cylinders, barrel arcs, and Bezier surfaces)
 - Allows extrusion of curved surfaces, either parallel or along local normals
 - Allows extrusion of text and fonts
+- Axially symmetric objects (bodies of revolution)
 - Copy and paste objects
 - Reflect and rotate objects
 - Group objects and transform (scale and rotate)